openstack-archive/fuel-plugin-cinder-netapp/README.md

 NetApp plugin can replace the Cinder LVM backend by Cinder Netapp Backend or work in parallel when deployed with multi-backend enabled.
 LVM is the default volume backend that uses local volumes managed by LVM.

-The plugin support following storage familly mode:
+The plugin support following storage family mode:
  - ONTAP 7-Mode
  - ONTAP Cluster Mode
  - E-Series